 For more information, see Virus Scanner.

 The VPN service supports site-to-site, client-to-site, and SSL-VPN VPN connections.
-CloudGen Firewalls support multiple encryption methods, traffic intelligence, and WAN optimization when using the TINA protocol.
+CloudGen Firewalls support multiple encryption methods, SD-WAN, and WAN optimization when using the TINA protocol.

 For more information, see VPN.